Bachelor of Arts in History

 - HIS 0451: Historians and Their Craft

-From critical thinking and analytic reasoning to complex problem-solving and advanced written and oral communication, Rosemont's History program will equip you with the skills that employers value most.
+From critical thinking and analytic reasoning to complex problem-solving and advanced written and oral communication, Rosemont's History pathways will equip you with the skills that employers value most.
 With ample opportunities to publish original research and participate in digital history projects, you’ll be able to not only discuss, but demonstrate your knowledge.

 Our hands-on, skills-focused curriculum provides a strong foundation for success in fields such as law, education, government, publishing, public history, and more.
 In fact, 100% of our qualified students who applied to graduate school were accepted.
 Jobs for graduates with a BA in History include: